Setting Clear Goals for Your Business Blog (Before You Write a Word)

 There have been numerous times when I’m midway through a blog post and can’t figure out how to carry on.

 Sometimes, the flow is bad.
-Sometimes, the headers don’t organically continue from one another.
+Sometimes the headers don’t flow organically from one another.

 However, most of the time when this has happened, it has always been a result of a lack of focus.
-The post topic or outline was created in the spur of the moment on a topic I thought would work, despite not being part of a greater goal.
+The post topic or outline was created on the spur of the moment, based on a topic I thought would work, even though it wasn’t part of a larger goal.

-Setting goals for something like a blog can seem insignificant, but if you’ve ever set clear SMART goals for your business, you know how powerful they can be when looking at the bigger picture.
+Setting goals for something like a blog can seem unnecessary at first, but if you’ve ever set clear SMART goals for your business, you know how powerful they can be when looking at the bigger picture.

-Goals for your business blog help you create focused content, capture better topics, track performance, and lead to more strategic growth throughout its lifespan.
+Goals for your business blog help you create focused content, identify better topics, track performance, and drive more strategic growth throughout its lifespan.

 The Four Most Common Goals for Business Blogs